 - (1) The Company pays bonuses based on operating profits at each of its operating units or, in the case of Mr. Bloch, on consolidated pretax profits.
-In fiscal years 2009 and 2008, no Named Executive Officer was awarded a bonus based on the operating losses recorded at the FEI-NY segment.
-Mr. Bloch's fiscal year 2008 bonus is based on the consolidated pretax profit of the Company.
-The bonus amount reported above for fiscal year 2008 differs from the amount reported in the Company's fiscal year 2008 proxy as Mr. Bloch voluntarily surrendered \$37,700 of the bonus to which he was entitled.
-Mr. Mancini is awarded a bonus based on the revenues and operating profits generated by the Gillam-FEI and FEI-Zyfer segments. - (2) The amounts in this column do not represent actual cash payments to the Named Executive Officers.
-Each value represents the proportionate amount of the total fair value of stock option and SARs recognized by the Company as an expense in fiscal years 2009 and 2008 for financial accounting purposes.
-The fair value of these awards and the amounts expensed were determined in accordance with FASB Statement of Financial Accounting Standards No. 123R, Share-Based Payment (FAS 123R), except the impact of estimated forfeitures related to service-based vesting conditions have been disregarded in accordance with SEC rules.
-The awards for which expense is shown in this table include the awards described in the 2009 Grants of Plan-Based Awards Table on page 16 of this Proxy Statement, as well as awards granted in prior fiscal years for which the Company continued to recognize expense in fiscal year 2009.
-The assumptions used in determining the grant date fair values of these awards are set forth in the notes to the Company's consolidated financial statements, which are included in its Annual Report on Form 10-K for the year ended April 30, 2009 as filed with the SEC.
-For pre-fiscal year 2008 awards for which expense amounts are included in 2009 and 2008 compensation, refer to the assumptions for determining the fair value of such awards disclosed in the notes to financial statements included in the Form 10-K for the year(s) such awards were granted. - (3) Other than contributions of Common Stock to the accounts of participants in the Company's profit sharing plan and trust under section 401(k) of the Internal Revenue Code of 1986, the Company did not make any awards of Common Stock to any employees during fiscal years 2009 and 2008.
+In fiscal year 2009, no Named Executive Officer was awarded a bonus based on the operating losses recorded at the FEI-NY segment and the consolidated pre-tax loss.
+Mr. Mancini is awarded a bonus based on the revenues and operating profits generated by the FEI-NY, Gillam-FEI and FEI-Zyfer segments. - (2) The amounts in this column do not represent actual cash payments to the Named Executive Officers.
+Each value represents the aggregate grant date fair value of stock option and SARs awarded by the Company during fiscal years 2010 and 2009 computed in accordance with FASB ASC TOPIC 718.
+The assumptions used in determining the grant date fair values of these awards are set forth in the notes to the Company's consolidated financial statements, which are included in its Annual Report on Form 10-K for the years ended April 30, 2010 and 2009, as filed with the SEC. - (3) Other than contributions of Common Stock to the accounts of participants in the Company's profit sharing plan and trust under section 401(k) of the Internal Revenue Code of 1986, the Company did not make any awards of Common Stock to any employees during fiscal years 2010, 2009 and 2008.
 The fair market value of contributions to the accounts of participants, including the Named Executive Officers, may not exceed \$3,000 in a calendar year. - (4) The amounts in this column do not represent actual cash payments to the Named Executive Officers.
 The Company has entered into certain deferred compensation agreements with key employees (including the Named Executive Officers) providing for the payment of benefits upon retirement or death or upon the termination of employment not for cause.
-The values in the table above reflect the change in the actuarially calculated deferred compensation liability for each of the Named Executive Officers for fiscal years 2009 and 2008.
-These non-cash amounts are included in the Company's general and administrative expenses for the fiscal years ended April 30, 2009 and 2008, respectively.
+The values in the table above reflect the change in the actuarially calculated deferred compensation liability for each of the Named Executive Officers for fiscal years 2010, 2009 and 2008.
+These non-cash amounts are included in the Company's general and administrative expenses for the fiscal years ended April 30, 2010, 2009 and 2008, respectively.
+The fiscal year 2010 amount for Mr. Bloch, shown as a credit, reflects a declining liability for the Company due to Mr. Bloch's age and the number of years of his employment past normally expected retirement age.